chuynh18/snake/README.md

 When you collect the fruit, your snake grows by one segment, and also slithers more quickly.

 I wrote this mainly because I wanted to make a "real-time" game.
 Turns out it was considerably easier than [Tic-tac-toe](https://github.com/chuynh18/tictactoe/) and [Four-in-a-row](https://github.com/chuynh18/fourinarow/).

+Note that `style-min.css` and `game-min.js` are obviously minified, but `index.html` is also minified.
+See `index-full.html` for the original file.